 Cognitive Behavioral Therapy

 Korb tells of another study in which depressed people participated in cognitive behavioral therapy (CBT).
 CBT is a form of talk therapy which attempts to change a person’s thoughts and feelings to alter maladaptive behaviors taking advantage of neuroplasticity to make permanent physical changes in the brain.
-Adopting new thought and behavioral patterns recruits different neural networks, making new connections and communication pathways in the brain over time.
+Adopting new thought and behavioral patterns recruit different neural networks, making new connections and communication pathways in the brain over time.

 Brain scans before treatment showed the participants having overactive limbic systems that interpreted all incoming information the same, not differentiating between emotional and neutral content.
 Basically, their limbic systems tended to freak out at everything.
 After just talking with a therapist and following the CBT recommendations for six months, scans showed that their brains had begun to discriminate incoming stimuli and respond appropriately.